Richalbert/holbertonschool-shell/permissions/README.md

 14. Owner and group

 This script changes the owner to vincent and the group owner to staff for all the files and directories

+15. Symbolic links

+This script changes the owner and the group owner of a link file